 To keep PBMs happy, ensuring they negotiate the placement of each manufacturer’s insulin on insurance formularies, rebates for insulins have increased exponentially, particularly since 2013.

-In July 2013, Sanofi offered rebates between 2% and 4% for preferred placement on a formulary.
-The same product in 2018 provided a 56% rebate.
+In July 2013, Sanofi offered rebates between 2 percent and 4 percent for preferred placement on a formulary.
+The same product in 2018 provided a 56 percent rebate.
 That’s more than half of the out-of-pocket cost of insulin being handed to companies that don’t make the insulin.

 This is one example, but every single insulin manufacturer does this.
 As the report states, “What is clear is that the money that flows through PBMs is nothing short of enormous.
 As discussed throughout this report, rebates have grown at a rapid pace in the insulin market in recent years, which is not true in all therapeutic markets.”

 The bigger the PBM, the greater the power

 The three largest PBMs—CVS Caremark, Express Scripts and Optum Rx—wield significant power in the market commanding large rebates.
 Lilly documents show that they offered a 22 percent rebate to a small PBM, but offered Optum Rx a 68 percent rebate for the same products in order to get placement in Medicare’s Part D prescription plan.
 As noted in the report, this robust ability to negotiate has led to “…some PBMs securing rebates as high as 70 percent in recent years.”

 Manufacturer contracts with PBMs, previously confidential but exposed by the Senate Finance Committee report, are written in percentages.
 This means that it is to the PBMs’ benefit to encourage list price increases, making their portion of payout larger.